-- i.
-The weigh-ins for both the rural and provincial competitions shall be held on the first day of the competition.
-It will be the only weigh-in of the competition. - ii.
-The ASAA will follow the weigh-in procedures as outlined in the WCL rulebook. - iii.
+- I. The weigh-ins for both the rural and provincial competitions shall be held on the first day of the competition.
+It will be the only weigh-in of the competition. - II.
+The ASAA will follow the weigh-in procedures as outlined in the WCL rulebook. - III.
 See the WCL rulebook regarding weight loss by an athlete and the discipline for athletes and coaches involved in such behaviour.
-The ASAA does not tolerate inappropriate methods of weight loss.

-iv.
-All athletes must have their arms and shoulders exposed for the skin check i.
-The rotation for rural championship host sites will be as follows:
+The ASAA does not tolerate inappropriate methods of weight loss. - IV.
+All athletes must have their arms and shoulders exposed for the skin check.